the Hindu priestesses of India

 By taking on this role these female priests greatly support the empowerment of women in a traditional religious context while also promoting social reform.

-I photographed this series for the Goethe Institut / Max Mueller Bhavan in Pune, India.
+Photographed in 2015 for the Goethe Institut / Max Mueller Bhavan in Pune, India.